deco3500-2017/Wrinkle-Free/Stand-up.md

         <li>XXXXX</li>
       </ul>
     </li>
-    <li>Things to do for next two weeks
+    <li>TThings to do for the project completion
       <ul>
         <li>XXXXX</li>
         <li>XXXXX</li>